-Pipelines and equipment that bring natural gas into homes and power plants collected from multiple wells is culpable for an astonishing amount of methane emissions.
+Pipelines and equipment that bring natural gas into homes and power plants collected from multiple wells are culpable for an astonishing amount of methane emissions.
 Nearly 100 billion cubic feet of natural gas is lost every year by natural gas gathering facilities, which is eight times the estimated amount evaluated by the Environmental Protection Agency.

 There’s a technical reason behind the release of methane into the air.
-Pneumatic devices that employ energy from the pressurized natural gas used in the transmission sector to release or bleed natural gas to the atmosphere as part of normal operation.
+Pneumatic devices employ energy from the pressurized natural gas used in the transmission sector to release or bleed natural gas to the atmosphere as part of normal operation.
 Companies can substitute other relatively inexpensive technologies such as non-bleed pneumatic devices, but they are reluctant to change.

 According to the study, the amount of methane leak emissions each year could heat 3.2 million homes.
 We are wasting a valuable resource in addition to harming the environment.
 The research would definitely help businesses perform better and get the methane back, which would ultimately be in everybody’s best interest.